George Plantagenet, Duke of Clarence: Life

-Warwick's efforts to keep Henry VI on the throne ultimately failed and Warwick was killed at the battle of Barnet in April 1471.
+Warwick's efforts to keep Henry VI on the throne ultimately failed and Warwick was killed at the Battle of Barnet in April 1471.
 The re-instated King Edward IV restored his brother Clarence to royal favour by making him Great Chamberlain of England.
 As his father-in-law had died, Clarence became jure uxoris Earl of Warwick, but did not inherit the entire Warwick estate as his younger brother, Richard, Duke of Gloucester, had married (c.
 1472) Anne Neville, who had been widowed in 1471.
 Edward intervened and eventually divided the estates between his brothers.
 Clarence was created, by right of his wife, first Earl of Warwick on 25 March 1472, and first Earl of Salisbury in a new creation.

 In 1475 Clarence's wife Isabel gave birth to a son, Edward, later Earl of Warwick.
 Isabel died on 22 December 1476, two months after giving birth to a short-lived son named Richard (5 October 1476 – 1 January 1477).
 George and Isabel are buried together at Tewkesbury Abbey in Gloucestershire.
 Their surviving children, Margaret and Edward, were cared for by their aunt, Anne Neville, until she died in 1485 when Edward was 10 years old.

 Death

-Though most historians now believe Isabel's death was a result of either consumption or childbed fever, Clarence was convinced she had been poisoned by one of her ladies-in-waiting, Ankarette Twynyho, whom, as a consequence, he had judicially murdered in April 1477, by summarily arresting her and bullying a jury at Warwick into convicting her of murder by poisoning.
+Though most historians now believe Isabel's death was a result of either consumption (tuberculosis) or childbed fever, Clarence was convinced she had been poisoned by one of her ladies-in-waiting, Ankarette Twynho, whom, as a consequence, he had judicially murdered in April 1477, by summarily arresting her and bullying a jury at Warwick into convicting her of murder by poisoning.
 She was hanged immediately after trial with John Thursby, a fellow defendant.
 She was posthumously pardoned in 1478 by King Edward.
 Clarence's mental state, never stable, deteriorated from that point and led to his involvement in yet another rebellion against his brother Edward.

+According to the bill of attainder passed against him, Clarence made a number of his servants swear personal loyalty to him and sent them into various parts of the kingdom to stir up rebellion against Edward, claiming that Edward intended to disinherit him and that he had used witchcraft to poison his subjects.
+It was also alleged that he had plotted to have a "strange child" pose as his son, while he intended to send his son into Ireland or Flanders to get assistance against Edward, but this plan was not successful.
+Clarence was also said to have secretly kept a document signed by Henry VI, specifying that Clarence was to become king in the event of his death.

 In 1477 Clarence was again a suitor for the hand of Mary, who had just become duchess of Burgundy.
 Edward objected to the match, and Clarence left the court.